keefm6776/ij-artefact-sales-site/README.md

 **Buyer (Once Logged In):**

-3. The buyer is presented with the artefacts that are currently for sale, newest first, so that he/she can view an image of the artefact, read up on its history and read any other description that the seller has provided.
+3. The buyer is presented with the artefacts that are currently for sale, latest listing first, so that he/she can view an image of the artefact, read up on its history and read any other description that the seller has provided.

 4. There is a search bar to be able to filter the artefacts by:
-    * Name
+    - Name
-    * A range of centuries
+    - A range of centuries
-    * The era of the item (ie BC or AD)
+    - The era of the item (ie BC or AD)

 5. On each artefact panel there is:
-    * The option to add the artefact to the cart.
+    - The option to add the artefact to the cart.
-    * Read more, which presents the history and description of the item to the user.
+    - Read more, which presents the history and description of the item to the user.
-    * Go to the bidding page for this item.
+    - Go to the bidding page for this item.

 6. A link to the cart:

     a) Once in the cart:
-    * They can view the items that they have added to the cart.
+    - They can view the items that they have added to the cart.
-    * For Each Item they can set the required number back to zero, removing it from the cart.
+    - For Each Item they can set the required number back to zero, removing it from the cart.
-    * They can still re-read the history/description of the item.
+    - They can still re-read the history/description of the item.
-    * They can choose to checkout their selected artefacts.
+    - They can choose to checkout their selected artefacts.

     b) Once having chosen the checkout:
-    * They can check their contact/billing details are correct, or recitfy them
+    - They can check their contact/billing details are correct, or recitfy them
-    * Provide the card number that they wish to pay with, but it must be the billing address of the card, as the details entered are sent to Stripe.
+    - Provide the card number that they wish to pay with, but it must be the billing address of the card, as the details entered are sent to Stripe.
-    * On having paid for the artefact(s), they are returned to the list of artefacts that are still for sale.
+    - On having paid for the artefact(s), they are returned to the list of artefacts that are still for sale.
 (The ones that have just been bought are marked as sold)

 7. A link to the logged in customer's profile:
-    * This allows the User to adjust their customer contact details that are used to pre-prepopulate the checkout details.
+    - This allows the User to adjust their customer contact details that are used to pre-prepopulate the checkout details.

 8. A Link to Log out:
-    * This allows the user to log out of their user area.
+    - This allows the user to log out of their user area.

 9. A Link to Previous Purchases:
-    * This allows the User to check the artefacts that they have previously purchased.
+    - This allows the User to check the artefacts that they have previously purchased.

 **Seller (Once Logged In):**